geik/portfolio2/03-development.md

 ### Creativity & Aesthetics

-I started my Bachelor, I thought that I had a pretty solid background regarding creativity and manufactoring.
-But during the first year I found out that there's an incredible amount ..... to learn.
+When I started my Bachelor, I thought that I had a pretty solid background regarding creativity and manufacturing.
+But during the first year I found out that I was only at the very start of a journey and that there's a lot to learn.

-- Meer tools leren gebruiken
-- Creativiteit als proces leren zien
-- Van concept naar een digitaal prototype
-- Een concept vormen door het te tekenen
-- Leren van de "schoonheid" van interactie

-FBP:
-- CAD modelling skills
-- Interaction design
+I have learned to use a variety of tools, to see and use creativity as a process, how to shape a concept by exploratory sketching, how to turn a concept into a digital prototpye and to witness the beauty of interaction.

+During my Final Bachelor Project I have applied my CAD Modelling skills, which I acquired during my Bachelor.

+(Interaction Design ...)

 #### Courses: